International Gilbert and Sullivan Festival: Effect and allure of the Festival

 The Festival serves as a "lightning-rod" of G&S activity worldwide.
 G&S performers and audiences from one part of the world can see performances by groups from other parts of the world.
 Performances in the traditional style mix with avant garde ones, and G&S scholars can communicate with a wide audience of enthusiasts.

-Buxton, an intimate, yet bustling spa town located in the Peak District about an hour southeast of Manchester, has proved to be an excellent setting for summer opera festivals, with good choices for lodging, dining and local sightseeing.
-There are nearby castles (for example, Peveril Castle), stately homes (e.g. Chatsworth House, Haddon Hall, Hardwick Hall and Calke Abbey); and numerous limestone caverns, including Poole's Cavern, right at the edge of Buxton.
-The small size of the town allows visitors and performers to meet and mingle freely during the course of the Festival.
-Jean Dufty, in Gilbert & Sullivan News wrote: "The amateur performances were of a very high standard....
+Buxton is a spa town located in the Peak District about an hour southeast of Manchester.
+It attracts summer opera festivals because of its lodging, dining and local sightseeing choices, such as castles (for example, Peveril Castle), stately homes (e.g. Chatsworth House, Haddon Hall, Hardwick Hall and Calke Abbey) and limestone caverns, including Poole's Cavern, right at the edge of Buxton.
+The small size of the town provides an intimate and intense festival experience for visitors and performers.
+An article in Gilbert & Sullivan News said of the Gilbert and Sullivan Festival: "The amateur performances were of a very high standard....
 There is a lovely atmosphere in Buxton of Gilbert and Sullivan thriving, being enjoyed, and drawing everyone together as a family."
-The Festival has developed "a reputation for being one of the friendliest musical festivals anywhere, with people returning year after year to soak up its special atmosphere."

-A feature in Gilbert & Sullivan News commented: "The amateur performances were of a very high standard. ...
-There is a lovely atmosphere ... of Gilbert and Sullivan thriving, being enjoyed, and drawing everyone together as a family."
-In addition, the Festival aims to raise awareness and funds for its organizers' efforts to re-introduce G&S into British schools.
+The Festival also aims to raise awareness and funds for its organizers' efforts to re-introduce G&S into British schools.
 The Festival has been featured in several British television shows and in the documentary films Oh Mad Delight and A Source of Innocent Merriment.
 Sky Arts broadcast its features about the Festival and Gilbert and Sullivan several times in 2010.